MikroORM

 Starting with v3.8.0, it is also possible to inject via a decorator.

-import { Configuration } from '@midwayjs/decorator';
+import { Configuration } from '@midwayjs/core';

 import { InjectDataSource } from '@midwayjs/mikro';